AI use cases for logistics industry

 4. Warehouse optimization

-From picking, slotting, and replenishing stocks to maintaining them at ideal levels to sending them on time, warehouse management requires AI-based use cases.
+From picking, slotting, and replenishing stocks to maintaining them at ideal levels to sending them on time, warehouse management requires AI-based and machine learning use cases in logistics.

 Here are some of the ways AI helps here.